vtex/github-pull-request-script/README.md

 ## Tasks

-A task is a simple function used to modify the current repository being worked on.
+A task is an object containing a `name`, and a `task` function used to modify the current repository being worked on.

 Every task should return `undefined` or an object containing: